pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/loki.md

+!!! note
-!!! note To deploy and configure a Pachyderm cluster to ship logs to Loki, a ***Pachyderm Enterprise License*** is required.
+    To deploy and configure a Pachyderm cluster to ship logs to Loki,
+    a ***Pachyderm Enterprise License*** is required.

 # Enabling Loki

-Enabling Loki logging is done by setting the `LOKI_LOGGING` [environment variable](https://docs.pachyderm.com/latest/deploy-manage/deploy/environment-variables/) to `true` on the pachd container.
+Enabling Loki logging will require to set the following [environment variables](https://docs.pachyderm.com/latest/deploy-manage/deploy/environment-variables/) on the pachd container:

+- `LOKI_LOGGING` to `true`  to ship the logs to Loki
+- `LOKI_SERVICE_HOST` and `LOKI_SERVICE_PORT` to fetch the logs from Loki

 ## Shipping logs to Loki